Emily Taheny: Stage

+Screen

 Taheny made her television debut on Comedy Inc. in 2003, playing various characters on the show until its cancellation in 2007.
 In 2005, she made a guest appearance on Spicks and Specks.
 In 2006, she appeared on The Chaser's War on Everything, singing a song alongside Andrew Hansen's Crazy Warehouse character.
 She appeared as "Kat" in the 2009 television series The Jesters, and has appeared in the series Sleuth 101.

 From 2012 to 2022, she was a regular cast member on the Australian Broadcasting Corporation's satirical news program Shaun Micallef's Mad as Hell, playing numerous recurring and one-off characters, and she competed in a special Mad As Hell does Hard Quiz in 2022.

 In 2017, she appeared in the first episode of True Story with Hamish & Andy.
+In 2018 she starred in the comedy film The Flip Side.
+In 2019, Taheny appeared in Channel 7 series Secret Bridesmaids Business.